jeffreypaul15/Sunpy3D/proposal.md

 #### Week 6 - Week 7

+- Begin the writing the documentation of the correctly implemented methods according to the evaluation.
+- I shall finish the CircleCI set up and have it perform the required tests for this package.
-- This week I shall begin with writing the documentation of the correctly implemented methods according to the evaluation.
-I shall set up `Sphinx` and work towards writing clean and efficient documentation.
+- Continue the set up of `Sphinx` and work towards writing clean and efficient documentation.
-- The examples of all the created methods shall be loaded into a gallery and using Sphinx and create a `minigallery` for display in the documentation as well.
+- The examples of all the created methods shall be loaded into a gallery for Sphinx to create a `minigallery` for display in the documentation.
-- The required 3D testing methodology would have been extensively researched upon and a solid conclusion would have to be reached as to how to go about 3D testing with PyVista.
+- The required 3D testing methodology would have been extensively researched upon and a solid conclusion would be reached.
-- After basic documentation is set up I shall also allot some time for bugfixes of any major bugs that may arise during the implementation of the 3D plotting as well as the testing and documentation structure.
+- Allot some time for bugfixes of any major bugs that may arise during the implementation of the 3D plotting as well as the testing and documentation structure.
-- I shall also continue setting up CircleCI and have it perform the required tests for this package.
 - The number of tests to run shall be decided after discussing with the mentors.
-- By now, the bounds of 3D plotting functionality would have certainly increased and I shall continue the step-by-step extension of the 2D plotting functionality to 3D.
+- Re-write any tests (if required) with the appropriate 3D testing method.
-- I shall also begin work on adding code for plotting AstroPy coordinate objects.
+- Begin work on adding code for plotting AstroPy coordinate objects.

 #### Week 8

-- By this week, I shall fully dedicate time to recreate the major 2D plotting functionalities in 3D if not already created.
-These are the most used ones in SunPy and extra care shall be taken while implementing the basic `GenericMap` extensions if not already implemented by now.
+- By this week, I shall fully dedicate time to recreate the major 2D plotting from SunPy and extra care shall be taken while implementing the basic `GenericMap` extensions if not already implemented by now.
 - I have implemented a few 2D plotting functionalities such as `draw_grid` and `draw_limb`.
 ![image](https://user-images.githubusercontent.com/50923538/111870574-82b14280-89ab-11eb-9634-986d2c1bfaad.png)
 ![image](https://user-images.githubusercontent.com/50923538/111870524-48e03c00-89ab-11eb-8f03-84914f7940a4.png)

-- The tox environment shall be completely set up and all the Pytests shall be integrated accordingly.
+- The `Tox` environment shall be completely set up and all the Pytests shall be integrated accordingly.
-- From here I shall set up Sphinx with the themes in accordance with SunPy's standards and conduct a manual test of the documentation of the package so far.
-I shall continue working on the documentation alongside the code as this would ensure accurate documentation of all the required classes and methods.
+- Conduct a manual test of the documentation of the package so far and continue working on the documentation alongside the code ensuring accurate documentation.
 - All added code shall be tested on CircleCI to ensure all the tests are passed before merging with the `master` branch of the new package.
 - Major bugs (if any) would be resolved by now and a considerable amount of time shall be devoted to testing all of the small implementations.